-We commit ourselves to increase Ohoskin’s sustainability through continuous research for the best solution.
+We commit ourselves to increasing Ohoskin’s sustainability through continuous research for the best solution.
 The result is material as durable and luxury-grade as ever but more sustainable.
 How?
-With bio-attributed PVC.
+With a new material made of recycled plastics.

-It is a PVC that retains all the regular PVC’s qualities, but it is made from a renewable and non-fossil feedstock, that reduces the carbon emissions by 90%.
+It is a component that retains all the regular PVC’s qualities, but it is de from a renewable and non-fossil feedstock.
+Thanks to it, we contribute to reducing carbon emissions by 90% by preventing the extraction of virgin fossil and capturing related emissions for longer.
 We explored its sustainability in a dedicated article.

 Our commitment to transparency and sustainability